A recruitment dashboard needs to show what needs action, what is blocked, and what changed since the last review, not only a static funnel count.

 Who is this resource written for?

-This resource is written for research sites sorting through practical questions around clinical trial recruitment dashboard and the workflow decisions that usually come with it.
+This resource is written for research sites sorting through practical questions around clinical trial recruitment dashboard checklist and the workflow decisions that usually come with it.

 Does this guide replace study-team review or medical advice?